saltstack/salt-windows-msi/README.md

 ###Building###

 yclean.cmd and ybuild.cmd are shortcuts for msbuild.
-You CANNOT build the msi in Visual Studio.
+Visual Studio cannot build the msi.

 The build will produce:
  - $(StagingDir)/wix/Salt-Minion-$(DisplayVersion)-$(TargetPlatform).msi